GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

     ```
     $ sudo apt-get install qrencode=3.4.4-1 zbar-tools=0.10+doc-10ubuntu1 bitcoind
     ```
-    3. Copy that software to the "Q1 APP" USB drive.
+9. Copy the downloaded software to the "Q1 APP" USB drive:
-        1. Create a folder for the application files that will be moved to the USB drive:
+    1. Create a folder for the application files to be moved to the USB drive:
         ```
         $ mkdir ~/apps
         ```
-        2. Copy the software into the apps folder:
+    2. Copy the application files into the newly created "apps" folder:
         ```
         $ cp /var/cache/apt/archives/*.deb ~/apps
         ```
-        3. Copy the contents of the apps folder to the "Q1 APP" USB drive:
+    3. Copy the "apps" folder contents to the "Q1 APP" USB drive:
-            1. Click on the File Manager icon in the launching dock:
+        1. Click on the "File Manager" icon in the launching dock.
         2. Navigate to the "Home" folder.
-            3. Click and drag "apps" folder to the icon representing the USB drive on the left panel.
+        3. Click and drag the "apps" folder to the icon representing the USB drive on the left panel.
 7. Click on the USB drive icon to verify that it has the correct files.
 The contents should look like this
     ```